sgod1/cplab/module3b-foundational-services.md

 `Core` foundational services:<br/>
 ```
-- iam - Identity and Access Management
+- iam - Identity and Access Management, single sign-on and identiy management.
 - zen UI - Integrated UI, includes identity and role management to control access to installed capabilities.
 - licensing - Cloud Pak usage, *singleton*, only one instance of this operator in the cluster.
 - certificate management - manage and store tls certificates, *singleton*, only one instance of this operator in the cluster.